Mike Slinn

 The following Ruby code was developed on StackOverflow.
 The method returns the Gem::Specification for a gem when pointed to a file within any directory within the gem.

-# @param file must be a fully qualified file name
+# @param file must be a fully qualified directory name pointing to an installed gem, or within it,

 # @return Gem::Specification of gem that file points into,

-# or nil if not called from a gem
+# or nil if no gem exists at the given file

 def current_spec(file)